your-lithium/meduzzen_backend_internship/README.md

 Start the application by running `main.py`.

-You can access the healthcheck endpoint by navigating to http://localhost:800 once the app is running.
+You can access the healthcheck endpoint by navigating to http://localhost:8000 once the app is running.

+Navigate to `/tests` to run tests.
+You can use `pytest` for it.